-The initial pilot program is currently in session and applications are no longer being accepted, however, we anticipate running the program again in 2021.
-Please check back in late 2020 for details.
+The initial pilot program is currently in session and applications are no longer being accepted, however, we hope to the program again in 2022.
+Please check back in late 2021 for details.

 The program is open to Associate or Full Members of the CCE who are Ontario residents.
 Not yet a member?
 Non-members may become members at the time of application.
 To join the CCE, click here.
 Applicants must have at least two years’ experience in the film & television industry.
 Applicants must not currently be in school.